 Potential Medicinal Properties of Chaga Mushrooms

-Chaga is one of the natural medicines used in ancient China.
+Chaga is an adaptogenic mushroom and one of the natural medicines most often used in ancient China.
 People in certain regions of Siberia used the mushroom by applying it to the skin, inhaling it, or drinking chaga tea.
 Nowadays, many consider chaga to be one of the most amazing superfoods on the market, and for good reason.

 Although the many biological activities of chaga have not been explored fully, current research shows promising results.
 Inonotus obliquus has the potential to: